nirtusbro/test/source/source/generic/GenericBoardElement.rst

 .. java:method:: @Override public IFigure getDefaultFigure()
    :outertype: GenericBoardElement

-   Geter default figure sa default steka
+   Returns the default figure off the default stack

-   :return: Vraca default figuru ako default stek postoji, inace null
+   :return: The default figure if there is a default stack, else null

 getDefaultStack
 ^^^^^^^^^^^^^^^